Cyberbot777/portfolio/README.md

 ## Usage Instructions
 1. **Access the Web App**:
-   - Visit the live demo (update URL after deploying the Next.js version).
+   - Visit the live demo (https://portfolio-yhy4.vercel.app).
    - Scroll through sections to view my background, projects, and contact information.
 2. **Interact with Features**:
    - **Projects**: Hover over project cards to see a scale animation.